Thousands of Rogers wireless service users report outage

 April 19 (Reuters) - Rogers Communications Inc's RCIb.TO customers using wireless voice and data services faced intermittent interruptions for several hours, the Canadian cellular and cable operator said in response to complaints on social media on Monday.

+Rogers said in a tweet later in the day that wireless calls, SMS and data services were starting to return to normal for its customers and it would take several more hours for all customers and regions to return to full service.

-Around 11,000 users reported issues with the wireless service provider as of 1900 GMT, according to outage monitoring website Downdetector.ca.
+About 11,000 users reported issues with the wireless service provider, as of 1900 GMT, according to outage monitoring website Downdetector.ca.

 Downdetector tracks outages by collating status reports from a series of sources, including user-submitted errors on its platform.
 The outage could have affected a larger number of users.